 - Teaches children good habits.

-- An organised and predictable home environment helps children feel safe and secure.
+- An organised and predictable home environment helps children to feel safe and secure.

 Pop on over to the blog to read more about my families before school routine HERE.